CBS-HPC/.github/profile/UCloud.md

 1. Apply to the [local CBS ressource pool]().
 You apply from UCloud by sending a [grant request]().
 For questions please contact [RDM Support](rdm@cbs.dk).

 2. Apply for the [bi-annual application round](https://www.deic.dk/en/supercomputing/Apply-for-HPC-resources)) for the national HPC resources.
 Please contact [RDM Support](rdm@cbs.dk) as soon as possible if you consider applying.

+For Both ways the ressources will be provided within a UCloud project and not to a user "My Workspace".
+Each UCloud project will be given a reference number (DeiC-XX-Y NUMBER).

+This number should be used to [acknowledge the use of national HPC](https://www.deic.dk/en/Supercomputing/Instructions-and-Guides/Remember-to-acknowledge-the-use-of-national-hpc)  in publication.

 ## Collaborations on UCloud